Big Hawk Chief: Career

-Native Americans were an important part of the American military, even since its begininning.
-Many of these natives were employed or recruited in order to help assist in colonist/ American conflicts with other Native Americans.
+Native Americans were an important part of the American military, ever since its beginnings.
+Many of these natives were employed or recruited in order to help assist in colonist/American conflicts with other Native Americans.
 Native scouts and runners were at their heights during "instances as the Pequot War from 1634–1638, the Revolutionary War, as well as in War of 1812."
 Some, such as Hawk Chief, even served during the Plains Indian Wars.
 He enlisted in the Pawnee Scout Battalion in 1876.
 Although they peaked early on, the use of Indian scouts ended in the year 1947, with the retirement of the last active scout.